Differential Evolution based Dual Adversarial Camouflage: Fooling Human Eyes and Object Detectors: Method

 \subsection{DE based search for near-optimal attack area}

-In above-mentioned DAC method, the optimized local texture is randomly selected from the global texture.
-In this section, we focus on improving the DAC method by searching for the near-optimal attack area when the number of faces of the models is settled.
+In this section, we focus on improving the DAC method by DE based search for the near-optimal attack area when the number of faces of the models is settled.
 The mathematical model of searching for the near optimal attack area can be described as follows.

 where $\textbf{x}$ denotes the selected face of the model, ${n}_{f}$ is the preset maximum number of selected faces, ${n}_{m}$ stands for the maximum number of faces the model with full surface, $f(\textbf{x})$ is the p@0.5 value of $\textbf{x}$ solved by the proposed DAC method in the dataset.